 in swamps or less traveled places.
 A careful study of southeastern history that not all settlers agreed with President Andrew Jackson's removal policy.
 While many people did not escape the forced removal, some did.
 After the turmoil subsided some families returned.
 Many families chose to live in outlying rural areas where there was little government scrutiny and their neighbors were not too curious.
 While a lot was lost, family histories and ways were passed down.

-If you would like to read more about the Shawnee people the following books may help:
+If you would like to read more about the Shawnee people, you may find the following books helpful:

 1. Shawnee!!, James Howard, Ohio University Press,